1. Blog

 How Do You Know If It’s Mold?

 As a loving pet parent, you likely follow your pet’s health closely.
-Still, before you make any assumptions or try to treat anything, it’s good to get the problem confirmed.
+Still, before you make any assumptions or try to treat anything, legitimately confirm the problem.
 Sometimes, mold poisoning can resemble other health problems, so you want to make sure.

 Of course, if you see mold growth, you must know it’s possible your dog can be affected by it.
 But you might not be aware of it.
 Here are some things you can do to check.